regtracks/regtracks/spec.md

 #### 3.3.6.1

-The prefix `after` must prefix a rule that follows a repetition rule.
+The prefix `after` must prefix a unit that follows a repetition rule.

 #### 3.3.7

 The prefix `optionally` may be used in conjunction with `or` and `after`, but `or` must not be used with `after`.

+#### 3.3.8

+The prefix `not` may be used to specify that a unit must not be matched for parsing to continue.

+#### 3.3.8.1

+Characters matched by `not` must not be included in the match - they are checked only to make sure that parsing can continue.

+#### 3.3.8.2

+Collection using `as` must not occur for units using prefixed by `not`.

+#### 3.3.8.3

+After checking a `not` block, the parser's position in the input string must be unchanged.

 ### 3.4